This is the online home of Harley R, an artist, musician and writer based in London, England.

 Art and Comics

-I draw prolifically and post weekly excerpts from my sketchbooks on this site.
-Typical subjects include: dancers; cars, trucks and other vehicles; buildings and industrial equipment; animals; and drawings of fellow commuters on the London Underground District Line.
+I draw prolifically and post excerpts from my sketchbooks several times a week on this site.
+I’m most interested in drawing people, sometime realistically, sometimes imaginatively, sometimes clothed, sometimes not.
+For over 15 years I have been drawing commuters on the London Underground during rush hour.
+No one has complained yet.
+I have been a regular visitor to various life drawing groups.
+From time-to-time I also tackle subjects such as cars, trucks and other vehicles; buildings and industrial equipment; and wildlife.
 A series of older sketchbook drawings can be found on my old site www.houseofharley.co.uk.

+I have contributed to a number of exhibitions over the years.
 Several portraits of the singer Mark E Smith of The Fall were exhibited in the Paintwork exhibitions organised by the Praxis Hagen gallery in Berlin, London and Hamburg in 2006 through 2009.
-More recently, I have contributed to several public fridge magnet exhibitions organised by Alban Low.
+I took part in several public fridge magnet exhibitions organised by Alban Low, and life drawing exhibitions organised by The Moon and Nude and Betty Frankenstien.
 My more fantastical drawings have seen print in publications such as The Sound Projector.

 For a brief but intense period in my late teens, I was involved in the English small press comics scene: writing and drawing comic strips; helping out on the Fast Fiction stand at London comic markets; and publishing the anthology Ugly Mug (copies available on request).
 Will I draw comics again?
 Only time will tell.